Type: Postgraduate

 Entry is through a successful audition and interview.

 We are committed to providing a holistic experience for our students.
-Based on a comparison with other HE Dance Masters programmes of the same price, we offer the following as ‘value added’:
+Based on a comparison with other courses of an equivalent price, we typically offer the following as ‘value added’: